MMTTSEC/Orderapp/README.md

 ### Example Permission

-**Title:** "Anonymous can view pets"
+**Title:** "Anonymous can view products"
 - **Roles:** `Anonymous`
-- **Content Types:** `Pet,PetOwner`
+- **Content Types:** `Product,Size`
 - **REST Methods:** `GET`

-This allows unauthenticated users to read Pet and PetOwner data, but not create, update, or delete.
+This allows unauthenticated users to read Product and Size data, but not create, update, or delete.

 ### Special Cases